pandukaloc/Simple-Rest-WebService-back-end/readme.rst

-# Simeple RESTFULL Webservice app using Core PHP (OOP)
+# Simple RESTFULL Webservice app using Core PHP (OOP)

 The project contains a simple RESTFULL Webservice app which is built on PHP